wavefrontHQ/docs/pages/doc/wavefront_monitoring_spy.md

 Each endpoint displays a header that describes your request, and then lists the results, if any, in close to real time (as soon as they are available).
 Each returned point, span, or ID is listed on a separate line.

+**Note:** A `spy` endpoint returns a sample of the requested data, and you specify the sample size as an endpoint parameter.
+Because the endpoint connects to a single Wavefront back-end, the sample is taken from just the data that is ingested on a single shard, even when you request 100% sampling.

 ## Getting Ingested Metric Points